 Difference between Stars and Planets

 One of the major key points that differentiate stars from planets is size.
-Even though images planets may look gigantic and stars may look distant and small, in reality, stars are gigantic when compared to planets.
-For a full comparison between planets and stars check out the table below.
+Even though in images planets may look gigantic and stars may look distant and small, whereas, in reality, stars are gigantic when compared to planets.
+For a full comparison between planets and stars, check out the table below.

 |Difference between Stars and Planets|